 Assistant Professor in Environmental Art

 Jorgge Menna Barreto, Ph.D. (b.
 1970, Araçatuba, Brazil) is an artist and educator whose practice and research has been dedicated to site-specific art for over 20 years.
 In 2014, he worked on a postdoctoral research project at Universidade do Estado de Santa Catarina, Brazil, where he collaborated with a biologist and an agronomist to study relations between site-specific art and agroecology, centring around agroforestry.
-Presently living in Europe, he has engaged in a second postdoctoral research at LJMU, England, which will lead to the work he will present at the Liverpool Biennial in 2021.
+In 2020 he completed a second postdoctoral research fellowship at Liverpool John Moores University, England, which led to the work he will present at the Liverpool Biennial in 2021.
 Menna Barreto approaches site-specificity from a critical and South American perspective, having taught, lectured, and written extensively on the subject.
-He translated related authors from English to Brazilian Portuguese, including Miwon Kwon, Rosalyn Deutsche, Hito Steyerl and Anna Tsing.
-Menna Barreto has engaged in multiple art residencies, projects and exhibitions worldwide.
+He has translated numerous authors on site-specificity from English into Brazilian Portuguese, including Miwon Kwon, Rosalyn Deutsche, Hito Steyerl and Anna Tsing.
+Menna Barreto has participated in multiple art residencies, projects and exhibitions worldwide.
 In 2016, he took part in the 32nd São Paulo Biennial with his award-winning project Restauro: a restaurant set up to work with a complex system of environmental restoration in collaboration with settlements of Brazil’s Landless Workers’ Movement [MST].
 The project travelled to the Serpentine Galleries in London in 2017, where the artist worked with a wild edibles expert, a botanical illustrator and local organic growers.
 In 2020, as a resident at the Jan van Eyck Academie, Netherlands, he launched a periodical called Enzyme in collaboration with his partner Joélson Buggilla.
 In Geneva, Switzerland, he has collaborated on the MFA in Socially Engaged Art at HEAD - Haute École d’Arts Appliqués, where he is working on a collaboration focused on ecopedagogy.
 Since 2015, Menna Barreto has been a professor at the Art Department of Rio de Janeiro State Universityand is now Assistant Professor at the Art Department of UCSC.